 Brian Estabrook watched last month as another nightmarish incident on the MBTA unfolded, as an Orange Line train crossing a bridge to Assembly Station caught fire and sent terrified passengers crawling out windows.

 He figured “it kind of seemed like an opportune time” to pick up his phone and once again wage a tongue-in-cheek online battle against the beleaguered transit agency.

-After a two-year hiatus, Estabrook’s popular Twitter account, Civil_War_MBTA, which fires off missives in the style of a Civil War solider writing diary entries and sending letters home, has reemerged.
+After a two-year hiatus, Estabrook’s popular Twitter account, Civil_War MBTA, which fires off missives in the style of a Civil War solider writing diary entries and sending letters home, has reemerged.

 “Brother, Hope is forever elusive.
 I soddenly write from the riverbank.
 Our @MBTA #orangeline train has caught fire.
 Windows were shattered.
 We jumped in the river to escape.
-Tell mother and father I will not be home for supper,” the 30-year-old Malden resident tweeted on July 21, when the train caught fire.
+Tell mother and father I will not be home for supper,” the 30-year-old Malden resident tweeted on July 21, the day the train caught fire.

 “I think one person said, ‘We’ve lost him to the hills of Gettysburg,’ or something like that, which I thought was very funny,” Estabrook said.

 While Estabrook doesn’t entirely understand why the account seems to resonate with people, he suggested the “absurdity” of it might play a role.

 “It makes people laugh,” he said.
 “I‘m really humbled by the fact that people keep thinking it’s funny, even after two years off.”

 For a short time after the train fire he went silent again.
 But when the MBTA announced the Orange Line would be shutting down for a month — a disruption that will impact Estabrook personally — he was compelled to post again.